joaotavora/eglot/README.md

 - `M-x eglot-rename` asks the server to rename the symbol at point;

+- `M-x eglot-code-actions` asks the server for any code actions at point.
+These may tipically be simple fixes, like deleting an unused variable, or fixing an import.
+Left click on diagnostics to check if there are any there;

 - `M-x eglot-help-at-point` asks the server for help for symbol at point.
 Currently this is what `eldoc-mode` displays in the echo area;